org

 Once you have scanned one or more receipts, tap Export to download a CSV or JSON file.
 The CSV format is compatible with Auritrack and most spreadsheet applications including Excel and Google Sheets.

-Understanding Receipt Scanning and OCR
+Understanding AI-Powered Receipt Scanning

 Why Digitize Your Receipts?